falcon-terraform-modules/terraform-newrelic-aws-dashboard/docs/footer.md

 ### dashboard_pages
 - `alb`
   - `enabled` - Specify the enable/disable of the page using a boolean.
 The default value is `false`.
+- `apig`
+  - `enabled` - Specify the enable/disable of the page using a boolean.
+The default value is `false`.
+- `apig`
+  - `enabled` - Specify the enable/disable of the page using a boolean.
+The default value is `false`.
+- `bedrock`
+  - `enabled` - Specify the enable/disable of the page using a boolean.
+The default value is `false`.
 - `cloudfront`
+  - `enabled` - Specify the enable/disable of the page using a boolean.
+The default value is `false`.
+- `daynamodb`
   - `enabled` - Specify the enable/disable of the page using a boolean.
 The default value is `false`.
 - `ec2`
   - `enabled` - Specify the enable/disable of the page using a boolean.
 The default value is `false`.